wzao1515/w6113.github.io/projects.md

 #### Paper Reviews

-Study suggestions on how to review, and NOT review, papers
+Paper reviews address the same points as the roles that we have been focusing on.
+They are different in that you want to propose concrete points that are great, and points that can use improvement.
+Beyond that, study suggestions on how to review, and NOT review, papers:

 * [Ethics of Peer Review](https://ori.hhs.gov/sites/default/files/prethics.pdf)
 * [How NOT to review a paper](https://sigmodrecord.org/publications/sigmodRecord/0812/p100.open.cormode.pdf)

 #### PC Meeting

+Preparation

+* Read the reviews for each paper, including papers you did not review
+* Prepare to share your perspective on each paper.

 For each paper, we will choose one or more of the reviewers as the "Shephard".
 Their job is to: